 Please Note: All Material below, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com.
 Some of the material below is derived from email correspondence with company founder Justus B; the majority is derived from interviews with collaterals such as Hap Klopp, George Marks, and others such as Bob Woodward. ...
 Editors: Please contact me at firstname.lastname@example.org if you have interest in publishing....Others: if you were involved with one of the old-line, vintage gear companies and have a story to tell in these pages, please contact me soon.

 Class 5 produced brillant and very well-made gear up until 1983, when the company was closed down.
 It has now been decades since the ending of Class 5.
 My Class 5 down parka has lasted very well for over 30 years.

 Justus is still in the business of fun, intriguing catalogs that offer unusual things for sale!
 For the past decade or so he's been running a company which imports goods from Eastern Europe and the former Soviet Union.
 That company is named "Lilliput Motor Company" and its web address is lilmoco.com., phone 1-800-Tin-Toys....
-He's had a second company since about 2003; it is named Deutsche Optik.
-As an amateur astronomer, I've been particularly intrigued by the various optics he's been importing, the most spectacular of which have been the giant 25x100 "Border Patrol" binoculars.
+He has (or had) a second company named Deutsche Optik.
+As an amateur astronomer, I've been particularly intrigued by the various optics he was importing around 2005, the most spectacular of which were the giant 25x100 "Border Patrol" binoculars.
 Below is a picture of Justus at work, taken from one of his 2008 Deutsche Optik catalogs.